-and 3) policy document on the TB services in settings with migrants, refugees, IDPs and returnees in Afghanistan, Iran and Pakistan.
-Second payment of 15% shall be made upon the successful receipt of an updated and harmonized TB diagnosis, prevention, care and control guidelines in settings with migrants, refugees, IDPs and returnees.
-Payment of 15% Third payment of 15% shall be made upon the successful receipt of a 1) minimum package of service for cross border Tuberculosis care and services and 2) three guidance documents (one in each country) on active screening in refugee settings Payment of 15% Fourth payment of 15% shall be made upon the successful receipt of a standardized procedures and tools for cross-border transfer of TB cases between Afghanistan, Iran and Pakistan.
-Payment of 15% Fifth payment of 15% shall be made upon the successful receipt of a compendium of the developed strategies, tools and processes for use by the National Tuberculosis Programme and national stakeholders for achieving universal access to TB services for migrants, refugees and returnees Payment of 15% Sixth payment of 25% shall be made upon the successful receipt of a standardized training module for service providers on TB management in migrants, refugees, IDPs and returnees.
-Payment of 25%
+First payment of 15% shall be made upon the successful receipt of the multi-country (MC) policy document 15% Second payment of 20% shall be made upon the successful receipt of an updated and harmonized TB diagnosis, prevention, care and control guidelines in settings with migrants, refugees, IDPs and returnees.
+20% Third payment of 20% shall be made upon the successful receipt of a 1) minimum package of service for cross border Tuberculosis care and services and 2) three guidance documents (one in each country) on active screening in refugee settings 20% Forth payment of 20% shall be made upon the successful receipt of a compendium of the developed strategies, tools and processes for use by the National Tuberculosis Program and national stakeholders for achieving universal access to TB services for 20% migrants, refugees and returnees Fifth payment of 25% shall be made upon the successful receipt of a standardized training module for service providers on TB management in migrants, refugees, IDPs and returnees.
+25%